ataylor89/unix_wisdom/shell.md

 Thus shell is a scripting language, a programming language, and an interpreter.
 We can say the same about java and python.

-(Have you noticed that the latest versions of java come equipped with jshell, which lets you write scripts in Java just like you can write scripts in Python?)
+(Have you noticed that the latest versions of Java come equipped with jshell, which lets you write scripts in Java just like you can write scripts in Python?)

 ## Are there other definitions of shell?